sweetpea-org/sweetpea-py/docs/_source/guide/usage.rst

 ----------------------------

-In addition to factors with discrete levels, SweetPea also supports a :class:`.ContinuousFactor`, which can be initialized using a `sampling_function`.
+In addition to factors with discrete levels, SweetPea also supports a :class:`.ContinuousFactor`, which can be initialized using a `distribution`.
-Unlike discrete factors, :class:`ContinuousFactor` allows sampling values dynamically at runtime using the sampling function.
+Unlike discrete factors, :class:`ContinuousFactor` allows sampling values dynamically at runtime based on the pre-defined distribution.

 Defining ContinuousFactor
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A :class:`.ContinuousFactor` uses a sampling function as the input.
-Since it uses the sampling function to sample values during runtime, it does not have the finite number of levels as other factors.
+A :class:`.ContinuousFactor` uses an input distribution to sample values at runtime.
+It does not have the finite number of levels as other factors.
 As a result, such factors can only be added to the design of the block instead of the crossing.
 The crossing needs to consist of factor(s) with finite levels.

 To use :class:`.ContinuousFactor`, we import and use the following SweetPea language forms:

-* :class:`.ContinuousFactor` --- constructs continuous factors with sampling function
+* :class:`.ContinuousFactor` --- constructs continuous factors with a distribution

 To put it together, we do:

 .. doctest::

     >>> from sweetpea import Factor, CrossBlock, synthesize_trials,\
-    >>> print_experiments, ContinuousFactor, CustomSampling
+    >>> print_experiments, ContinuousFactor, CustomDistribution
     >>> import random
     >>> def sample_continuous():
     >>>   return random.uniform(0.5, 1.5)
     >>> response_time = ContinuousFactor("response_time", [],\
-    >>> sampling_function=CustomSampling(sample_continuous))
+    >>> distribution=CustomDistribution(sample_continuous))
     >>> factor_for_crossing = Factor("color", ["red", "blue", "green"])
     >>> block = CrossBlock([factor_for_crossing, response_time], [factor_for_crossing], [])
     >>> experiments = synthesize_trials(block, 1)